MCP access is read-only. Connected clients can search and fetch your Statisfy data but cannot create, update, or delete records.

 How Connections Are Created

 Statisfy implements the standard MCP authorization spec (OAuth 2.1 + PKCE) plus RFC 7591 Dynamic Client Registration.
 You do not manually mint API keys — every connection is created by completing an OAuth flow from inside your AI assistant.
-The high-level flow:- In your MCP client (e.g., Claude), add Statisfy as a connector and point it at the Statisfy MCP server URL.
+The high-level flow:- Sign in to the Statisfy app at app.statisfy.com so you have an active session ready for the authorization step.

 - The client redirects your browser to Statisfy and asks you to authorize the connection.